balbuf/composer-wp/README.md

 |**Versions**|Version releases as well as `dev-trunk`.|
 |**SVN Source**|[https://develop.svn.wordpress.org/](https://core.svn.wordpress.org/)|
 |**Caching**|This package listing is not cached by default to ensure updates are available immediately.|

-### Additional Configuration

-Composer-WP has additional configuration options that can be specified in the `"composer-wp"` section of the `"extra"` property of your `composer.json` file.
-Composer-WP is configured to operate with settings deemed typical for a WordPress project, so you may not need to alter these options.